arupsarkar-sfdc/Misc/README_DataCloud_Patterns.md

 ## Multi-Platform Strategy as Adapter Orchestra

-The platform strategy evolution demonstrates sophisticated use of Adapter and Bridge patterns:
+The platform strategy evolution demonstrates the use of Adapter and Bridge patterns:

 ### Current State (FY2024):
 - Multiple platforms: Snowflake, DEP, EDW, UIP, Data Cloud